vitoperez117/Boosting_Customer_Retention_Sentiment_Analysis/README.md

 # Boosting Customer Retention: Product Analysis of Eureka Math Educational Curriculum
 Boosting customer retention for [Great Minds](https://greatminds.org/eurekamathsquared#eureka-math-builds-knowledge), an ed-tech company, by identifying issues that lead to churn.
 Through sentiment analysis of product reviews for two of their math curriculum products: _Eureka Math_ and _Eureka Math<sup>2</sup>_, we can quantify the success of _Eureka_ products and identify areas for improvement for the Product Management team.

-**Great Minds** defines 3 Key Qualities of _Eureka_ products: **Accessible, Coherent, Engaging**.
+_Great Minds_ defines 3 Key Qualities of _Eureka_ products: **Accessible, Coherent, Engaging**.
 Product reviews were assessed based on these qualities in order to identify gaps between current performance and ideal performance.

 ### Sentiment Analysis of Reviews
 Sentiment Analysis of product reviews was conducted using [NLTK's](https://www.nltk.org/) [sentiment intensity analyzer](https://github.com/cjhutto/vaderSentiment) to.
 Each product review has a `Positive`, `Neutral`, `Negative`, and `Compound` score.

 - The `Compound` score is a measure of overall sentiment expressed by a review which provides a high-level view of how users feel about a product.
 See [VADERsentiment](https://github.com/cjhutto/vaderSentiment) for more information about scoring.

 - The `Positive`, `Neutral`, and `Negative` scores represent the ratios of positive, neutral, and negative sentiment within a review.
 This provides more nuance since most reviews are a mixture of sentiments.

 ### Findings
+As of August 21, 2024, there were a total of 1,485 reviews (posts, comments, and replies) collected from the subreddit [r/Teachers](https://www.reddit.com/r/Teachers/?rdt=47238).
+The earliest review was from September 21, 2015 and the latest was from August 14, 2024.
 Based on `Compound` scores, reviews from educators and parents generally indicate that positive sentiments outweigh negative sentiments.

 | | All Reviews | Reviews explicitly mentioning "Eureka" |
 | ----- | ----- | ----- |